Shaft (1971 film): Black power through masculinity

-Although Shaft was a depiction of Blackness by white creators, the movie touched on several themes that reflected the ideals of the Black Power movement.
+The movie touched on several themes that reflected the ideals of the Black Power movement.
 Some of the actions taken by Shaft highlighted the positive aspects of this movement, while others brought out some of its less progressive facets.

 A noticeable quality of Roundtree's character was his commanding presence and the control that he displayed in almost every situation he faced throughout the film.
 In the Black Power movement, leaders ardently fought to gain greater presence and control for their people, because even after desegregation, African Americans were still greatly excluded from the economic, political, and cultural systems engrained in white American society.
 Shaft was depicted as a character that had achieved a high level of personal freedom, confidence, and control in his life, which was exciting for African American viewers.
 At the beginning of the film, Shaft was approached by two police officers seeking information.
 As the officers were depending upon his information, Shaft dictated the conversation from a position of power.
 Spatially, he also was much taller than the officers, further boosting his position of control.
 Shaft's economic independence was a crucial part of his persona.
 Once bankrolled by Bumpy, Shaft was often seen giving money to others, which showed that he had substantial financial security.
 He also had a beautiful apartment located in Greenwich Village, where rent would have been expensive.
 The Black Power movement frequently stressed the importance of upward social mobility.

 Another prominent characteristic of this movement was its strong focus on masculinity.
 This emphasis on the male effort to improve black life was accompanied by sexist beliefs by many leading activists.
 Their sexist views were felt to be a reaction to the hierarchical power structure already prevalent in society.
 Having been subjugated by white people for years, African-American men in turn treated women as beneath them.
 "Robyn Wiegman argues that the members of the Black Power Movement defined the politics of race within 'a metaphorics of phallic power,' which developed out of male activists' desire to counter cultural articulations of black male inferiority, and that this perspective is readily seen in the writings of influential figures such as Malcolm X, Huey Newton, Eldridge Cleaver, and Amiri Baraka."